Where memory becomes art

-I live in Vancouver, but my soul is somewhere between a Moscow apartment, a memory of snowflakes falling through a street lamp’s glow, the streets of New York, and the orange cones of Montreal.
+I live in Vancouver, but my soul is spread out across many places.
+A Moscow apartment, where snowflakes once fell through a streetlamp’s glow, the streets of New York and the orange cones of Montreal.

 Part of me is still in Paris, the one I never lived in, but imagined.
 Imagined throughout all my other lives, as if it was more real.
 I was always painting.
 I lived in a basement apartment and waited tables to afford my dreams.
 I had nothing, and yet I was more myself than I have ever been.